Soft skills & personality

 So the “I’m NOT OK” feeling is always lying in wait.
 There are constant attacks on our self-worth.

-And once we get to that point and feel “NOT OK”, our subconscious does everything it can to get back to that good “I’m OK” feeling.
+And once we get to that point and feel “NOT OK”, our subconscious does everything it can to get us back to that good “I’m OK” feeling.
 The boss looks impatient?
 We are hurrying.
 The customer writes an email?
 We answer immediately.
 The subconscious ensures that we do not say “no”, but fulfill the expectations of others.
 That we deliver perfectionism in detail.
 Because otherwise the “NOT OK” feeling has too great a chance of tipping us over into the existentially threatening bad state.

 The effect of this striving for confirmation and acceptance from the outside is devastating.
 It’s a vicious circle.
 We don’t say “no”, we don’t look after ourselves, we don’t make sure that we are in balance because we might have to expect reprimands or criticism from outside.
 Instead, we work and toil to please and live up to our standards.
 This leads to a life in a tense state, under stress, always looking for the next success that will lead to recognition again.
 A condition that has a negative impact on our state of mind and our self-esteem.
 This in turn reinforces the need for recognition and thus reinforces the vicious circle.